MolSSI/QCEngine/docs/source/community.rst

 -------------

-The QCArchive project is actively looking for early collaborations to use our tools, help us shake out the bugs, and be evangelist within the computational molecular science community for this code ecosystem.
+The QCArchive project is actively looking for early collaborations to use our tools, help us shake out the bugs, and be evangelists within the computational molecular science community for this code ecosystem.
 In return you will receive the following benefits:

-- Work directly with MolSSI Software Scientist who will discuss your problem and provide ideas.
+- Work directly with a MolSSI Software Scientist who will discuss your problem and provide ideas.
 - Develop the requirements and potential solutions for your use case within the QCArchive ecosystem.
 - Setup monthly meetings to ensure your project stays on track.
 - Highlight your project within the QCArchive ecosystem.